markski1/SAIntegrityCheck/README.md

 Building: Just compile the .pas file with Free Pascal Compiler and default options.

 TODO:
--Create program to generate databases of file paths and their respective hashes.
+- Create program to generate databases of file paths and their respective hashes.
--Change the hardcoded checks for ussage of said database file.
+- Change the hardcoded checks for ussage of said database file.
--Check for SA directory automatically.
+- Check for SA directory automatically.
--?????
+- ?????